IndecisiveBear/IndecisiveBearGame/README.md

 ```bash
 sudo dnf install openssl1.1.x86_64
 ```
+Once complete, search for UnityHub on your machine and open it.
+It will guide you through the install process and license activation.

-Next, download the [correct Unity Editor](https://unity.com/releases/editor/whats-new/2022.2.1#release-notes) and install it at `~/Unity/Hub/Editor/`.
+The version of the Unity Editor that UnityHub downloads is not consistent with the editor we want for the project.
+Download the [correct Unity Editor](https://unity.com/releases/editor/whats-new/2022.2.1#release-notes) and install it at `~/Unity/Hub/Editor/` (or just download it straight from the UnityHub GUI).
 Unity should now work properly.

 * Dotnet